Clinical Support and Specialist Clinics

 Yes, Phone Dictation will still be available as per the current process.

-Yes, areas currently using Enlighten will continue to use it after the EMR Phase 2.1 Go-Live.
+Yes, areas using Enlighten are continuing to use it following the EMR Phase 2.1 Go-Live.

 Yes, there is a calendar view option which allows the clinician to see all appointments for a future week or day.